Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

-We complement the analysis with a table, namely Table \ref{Table-BH2}, which represents the estimated values for the external event horizon, $r_{H,\text{ext}}$ ($r_H^{^{(\omega)}}$ or $r_H^{^{(M)}}$), depending on the value of the parameters), and the initial distance to the black hole (considering the initial time $t_0=0.01$), $r_{0,\text{crit}}$, after that for initial distance $r_0>r_{0,\text{crit}}$ the geodesic is no longer attracted to the black hole and diverges to the infinity.
-For that, we consider three types of masses, $10^{-2}$, $1$ and $10^2$, and six different values to the Weyl constant for each $M$.
-Here, we intend to analyze the impact of each of the parameters.
+We complement the analysis with a table, namely, Table~\ref{Table-BH2}, which represents the estimated values for the external event horizon, $r_{H,\text{ext}}$ ($r_H^{^{(\omega)}}$ or $r_H^{^{(M)}}$), depending on the value of the parameters), and~the initial distance to the black hole (considering the initial time $t_0=0.01$), $r_{0,\text{crit}}$; after~that, for initial distance $r_0>r_{0,\text{crit}}$, the geodesic is no longer attracted to the black hole and diverges to infinity.
+For~that, we consider three types of masses, $10^{-2}$, $1$, and $10^2$, and~six different values to the Weyl constant for each $M$.
+Here, we intend to analyze the impact of each of the~parameters.

-In Figure \ref{conjunto-graficos-BH2}, it is represented the numerical analysis of the relation between the mass of the black hole, $M$, the Weyl constant, $\omega$, and the results of the external event horizon, $r_{H,\text{ext}}$, and the critical radius, $r_{0,\text{crit}}$.
-For that, it was be considered 35 different values for the Weyl constant, for each of the masses, and $r_{H,\text{ext}}$ and $r_{0,\text{crit}}$ were calculated numerically for each of the cases.
-Considering this analysis we can conclude that the global behavior of both quantities may follow the previous analysis.
-Due to numerical simulations limitations, we cannot plot much further (higher values for $\omega$), therefore we cannot directly compare with the general behavior from the first ansatz for the Weyl vector field.
-We note, however, that this case has two horizons (possibly a black hole and a cosmological ones, see e.g. Ref. \cite{Shankaranarayanan:2003,Mureika:2016}).
+In Figures~\ref{fig:BH2-rH-w}--\ref{fig:BH2-rH-r0}, we represent an analysis of the relation between the mass of the black hole, the~Weyl constant, the~results of the event horizon, and the critical radius, $r_{0,\text{crit}}$; after~that, for initial distance $r_0>r_{0,\text{crit}}$, the geodesic is no longer attracted to the black hole and diverges to infinity.
+For~that, we considered 35 different values for the Weyl constant, for~each of the masses, and~$r_{H,\text{ext}}$ and $r_{0,\text{crit}}$ were calculated numerically for each of the cases.
+Due to the limitations of numerical simulations, we cannot plot much further (higher values for $\omega$); therefore, we cannot directly compare {to} the general behavior from the first ansatz for the Weyl vector field.
+We note, however, that this case has two horizons (possibly a black hole and a cosmological ones; see, e.g.,~Refs.~\cite{Shankaranarayanan:2003,Moffat:2016bhsthermodynamics}).